Saidou25/React-Portfolio/README.md

 ## Questions

-If you have any other questions, please visit our [Sy25](https://github.com/Saidou25/React-Portfolio).
+If you have any questions comments or concerns please reach [Sy25](https://github.com/Saidou25/React-Portfolio).